acmiitr/KSOS/readme.md

 ### Setup instructions

+If you are here just to try and test the OS, just follow these instructions in command line:
+* Clone this repository - `git clone https://github.com/kssuraaj28/OS.git`
+* Switch to the main directory of repository - `cd OS`
+* Run this script - `bash script.sh` (One time only, Takes time!)
+* Restart the terminal!
+* Do a fresh make of the OS - `make`

+The following are the **detailed instructions**:

 1. Firstly, clone the repository using `git clone https://github.com/kssuraaj28/OS.git`

 > ACM-DOS is a 32-bit Operating System.
 We do not want to use your system compiler (which probably produces 64 bit binaries) and libraries to build this operating system.
 Hence, we build a cross compiler (we use the system compiler to make a custom compiler that produces 32-bit binaries.
 Yes, you read it right, we use a compiler to compile a compiler).
 If this went over your head, don't worry, a bash script comes along with the repository, and you just need to run the script, the rest is handled by the script.
 >
 2. In order to build our cross compiler using the script, go to the directory where the script is stored and run `bash script.sh`.
+After this, you will have to restart the terminal.
 If you already have a cross compiler installed, please skip this step.

 >If you don't believe that you need a cross compiler, read this: https://wiki.osdev.org/Why_do_I_need_a_Cross_Compiler%3F and think again.
 Building the cross compiler will take time!
 You are building a completely new compiler, after all!
 It will also take around 2 GB of disk space.